Clive Palmer: Subsequent political activities

 Palmer deregistered the party's state branches in September 2016, initially intending to keep it active at the federal level.
 However, in April 2017, he announced that the party would be wound up.

 In February 2018, Palmer announced his intention to resurrect his party and return to federal politics.
 The party was revived in June under its original name, the United Australia Party.
-Even when using the name Palmer United, the party continued to brand itself as a revival of the original UAP, claiming the three leaders of the original UAP – Joseph Lyons, Robert Menzies and Billy Hughes – as its former leaders.
+When using the name Palmer United, the party continued to brand itself as a revival of the original UAP, claiming the three leaders of the original UAP, Joseph Lyons, Robert Menzies and Billy Hughes as its former leaders.
+The UAP continued to claim former leaders of the original party for their election campaigns in 2019 and 2022.
 Former One Nation senator Brian Burston joined the United Australia Party in June 2018.

+In January 2019, Palmer released a mobile game named "Clive Palmer: Humble Meme Merchant" where players collect Tim Tams and avoid over Palmer's political foes.

 In April 2019, Palmer stated that he would stand for the Senate in Queensland in the 2019 Australian federal election.
 Palmer spent $60 million at the 2019 election, with most of the advertising consisting of attacks on the Australian Labor Party (ALP).
 He and his party did not win any seats in the election.